01 Sep Sometimes even staff pets need emergency care

 She noticed that he wasn’t feeling great on Sunday morning when he vomited up some bile.
 Throughout the rest of the day, he seemed quiet and just not himself.
 By Monday evening, something was very off, because he wouldn’t eat the canned food she offered him….and he has NEVER refused food!
 He’s a Labrador Retriever!!!

-He was admitted to the Animal Emergency Clinic of the Fraser Valley on Monday evening where they administered IV Fluids and medications and performed abdominal radiographs.
+He was admitted and administered IV Fluids and medications and performed abdominal radiographs.
 The radiographs revealed what appeared to be a corn cob stuck in his intestines.
 He was admitted to the BBVSH surgery department and successfully had the corn cob removed by Dr. Evan Crawford.

-“I have worked for the Animal Emergency Clinic/Boundary Bay Veterinary Specialty Hospital for the past two years, and I am so thankful that the doctors and staff are here every hour of every day to care for our pets!
+“I have worked for the Boundary Bay Veterinary Specialty Hospital for the past two years, and I am so thankful that the doctors and staff are here every hour of every day to care for our pets!
 Even staff pets need emergency care once in a while!”